 Best ships for families

 Eric or Letty.
 Each of these identical sister ships holds 20 passengers in three cabin categories.
-The good news for families is that while most ships’ triple-share cabins (which can sleep four) require expensive upgrades, these ships’ triple-shares are in the least expensive cabin category.
+The good news for families is that while most ships’ triple-share cabins require expensive upgrades, the Eric and Letty’s family cabins are in the least expensive cabin category.
 The ships also offer sailings specifically geared toward teens or families.

 Cabin worth the splurge